nodirmcsd/WordNinjaSharp/README.md

 Performance
 -----
-It the fastest then all other!!!
+The fastest then all other!!!

 ```csharp